mrsingleton/jour71105/lessons/html/06-lists.md

 - Pears

 ## Challenge
 Revisit the navigation menu you created for the Hyperlink lesson's challenge.
-If you were to give these top level menu items submenu items listed beneath each, how would you use the _attributes_ of ordered lists to create a site map?
+If you were to give those top level menu items submenu items listed beneath each, how would you use the _attributes_ of ordered lists to create a site map page?